How to Measure and Improve Your Sales Effectiveness

 Engagement Analytics

-The Attachment Tracker and Reporting & Analytics features available in Yesware will help you identify your most impactful content and outreach.
+The Attachment Tracking and Reporting & Analytics features help you identify your most impactful content and outreach so you know exactly what is/isn’t working in your sales process.

 Measuring sales effectiveness can take some practice, but it’s a great way to continuously push your team to new heights once you master the process.